Probabilistic conformal blocks for Liouville CFT on the torus: From the BPZ equation to hypergeometric differential equations

 \section{From the BPZ equation to hypergeometric differential equations}

-In this section, we apply separation of variables to the BPZ equation in Theorem~\ref{thm:bpz} to show that, up to a renormalization and change of variable $w = \sin^2(\pi u)$, the coefficients of the $q$-series expansion of the $u$-deformed block satisfy the system of hypergeometric differential equations (\ref{eq:hgf1}).
-These differential equations allow us to access certain analytic properties of the $u$-deformed block which are beyond the scope of GMC.
-We conclude the section with a construction of a particular solution to (\ref{eq:hgf1}).
-Combining these analytic properties, the particular solution, and the OPE expansion in Section~\ref{sec:opes} will be used to show the existence of shift equations for the probabilistic conformal block in Section \ref{sec:block-proof}.
+In this section, we apply separation of variables to the BPZ equation in Theorem~\ref{thm:bpz} to show that, up to a renormalization and change of variable, the coefficients of the $q$-series expansion of the $u$-deformed block satisfy the system of hypergeometric differential equations (\ref{eq:hgf1}), giving access to certain analytic properties of the $u$-deformed block beyond the scope of GMC.